echiner/GFTMasterBigDataUPV/exercise3_data_storage/README.md

 * Go to Control Center (http://localhost:9021/)
 * Click on the cluster and select "Connect"
-* You should see the "Connect Clusters" with one named "connect"
+* You should see the "Connect Clusters" with one named "connect-default"
-* If you click con "connect" you will see the connectors (none so far) and abbility to add a new one
+* If you click on "connect-default" you will see the connectors (none so far) and abbility to add a new one

 Confirm that Elasticsearch is correctly running: